bikefittr.com

 Why Transitions Matter in Triathlon

 In triathlon, the transitions between disciplines are often called the "fourth discipline."
-While swim-to-bike (T1) and bike-to-run (T2) may seem like minor portions of your race, they represent opportunities to gain—or lose—significant time.
+While swim-to-bike (T1) and bike-to-run (T2) may seem like minor portions of your race, the time differences are real — and they add up.

 A properly fitted bike directly impacts your transition efficiency in several ways: